Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

-The sets $\{\phi_\omega\}$ and $\{F_{\vec{\zeta}}\}$ form a complete basis for the approximate one-dimensional model, as discussed above.
+The set $\{F_{\vec{\zeta}}\}$ forms a complete orthonormal basis for the approximate one-dimensional model, as discussed above.
 The key aspect here is that the bases are infinite-dimensional.
+Since we are working in a free theory, we can choose two bases $\mathcal{B}=\{F_{\vec{\zeta}}\}$ and $\mathcal{B}'=\{F_{\vec{\zeta}'}'\}$ and write the Bogoliubov transformation between them in abstract form as

-Therefore, we conclude that also the transformation between the two bases of operators $\{\hat{a}_\omega\}$ and $\{\hat{A}_{F_{\vec{\zeta}}}\}$ is \textit{linear}, i.e., each element of one basis can be written as a linear combination of elements of the other basis.
-A paramount example of such transformation is the map between Minkowski and Unruh modes in flat Minkowski spacetime when studying the Unruh effect \cite{Unruh:1976,Bruschi:Louko:2010}.
-Linearity can be also understood as arising from any unitary transformation between operators that is generated by a quadratic Hamiltonian in the creation and annihilation operators themselves \cite{Zhang:Dong:2022}.
+where $\alpha_{\vec{\zeta}'\vec{\zeta}}:=\langle F_{\vec{\zeta}'}',F_{\vec{\zeta}}\rangle$ and $\beta_{\vec{\zeta}'\vec{\zeta}}:=-\langle F_{\vec{\zeta}'}',F_{\vec{\zeta}}^*\rangle$ are the Bogoliubov coefficients that satisfy the usual Bogoliubov identities \cite{Birrell:Davies:1982}.
+The transformation between the two bases $\mathcal{B}$ and $\mathcal{B}'$ is \textit{linear}, i.e., each element of one basis can be written as a linear combination of elements of the other basis.\footnote{This linearity is unrelated to the inbuilt linearity of quantum mechanics.} A paramount example of such transformation is the map between Minkowski and Unruh modes in flat Minkowski spacetime when studying the Unruh effect \cite{Unruh:1976,Bruschi:Louko:2010}.
+Linearity always arises from unitary transformations between operators that are generated by a quadratic Hamiltonian in the creation and annihilation operators themselves \cite{Zhang:Dong:2022}.
 This realization allows us to borrow from the powerful tools of symplectic geometry that have been extensively developed in the literature \cite{Adesso:Ragy:2014}.
-We assume for simplicity of presentation that the index $\vec{\zeta}$ is discrete, and therefore conveniently collect the operators $\{\hat{A}_n\equiv\hat{A}_{F_{\vec{\zeta}_n}}\}$ and $\{\hat{A}_n'\equiv\hat{A}_{F_{\vec{\zeta}_n}'}\}$ in the vectors $\hat{\mathbb{X}}:= ( \hat{A}_1, \hat{A}_2,... )^T$ and $\hat{\mathbb{X}}:= ( \hat{A}_1', \hat{A}_2',... )^T$ respectively.
-Note that this discrete basis contains an infinite amount of elements.
-This ultimately enables us to re-cast the transformation \eqref{eq frequency change} as follows:

-where $\mathbf{U}(\chi)$ is the matrix representation of the unitary operator $\hat{U}(\chi)$.
-Note that, in this specific context, $\mathbf{U}(\chi)$ is not only symplectic but also unitary since it does not mix creation and annihilation operators \cite{Bruschi:Schell:2023,Alanis:Schell:Bruschi:2023}.